google/usd_from_gltf/README.md

 *   *(Optional)* Build test data.
 See ufginstall script output for the ufgtest.py command.
 *   *(Optional)* Set `PXR_PLUGINPATH_NAME` so the glTF import plugin is available in Usdview.
 See ufginstall script output for the path.

+### Troubleshooting

+If you are having trouble building or running usd_from_gltf, please follow the steps below.

+*   Ensure that the environment variables were set correctly after installing USD.
+*   Ensure you have the depencendies specified as _required_ in [build USD](https://github.com/PixarAnimationStudios/USD).
+*   If you simply want to consume this tool, consider using this [docker image](https://github.com/leon/docker-gltf-to-udsz) as discussed in [this issue](https://github.com/google/usd_from_gltf/issues/39).

 ## Using the Command-Line Tool